Buying a First Home Could Be Very Challenging: Here’s Why

 Competition is fierce in the housing market across the country.
 It’s been a seller’s market for the past couple of years, and there are no signs that things will change any time soon.
 That means buyers are competing hard with others vying for the same properties.

 In fact, bidding wars have become the norm in many housing markets, including Seattle and other surrounding centers.
-According to Zillow, homes in Seattle sell after only 6 days on the market, down from 27 days last year.
+According to RedFin, homes in Seattle sell after only 11 days on the market.

 Tight Inventory

 Housing supply is very tight these days and has been for quite some time.
-In places like King County, WA, for instance, there’s only a 0.55-month supply of housing available for buyers.
-That means it would take just over half a month to completely sell every available property currently listed for sale, based on King County’s current rate of sales activity.
+In places like King County, WA, for instance, there’s less than a 2-month supply of housing available for buyers.
+That means it would take only about 2 months to completely sell every available property currently listed for sale, based on King County’s current rate of sales activity.

 With such few homes to choose from compared to the number of prospective buyers out there, finding the right home within budget and without losing a bidding war can be difficult for first-time homebuyers.